Q.

 here

-communities in the greater Los Angeles area.
+communities in the greater Los Angeles area that are believed to fall into that category.

 Q.